MisaelMvM/mtx_web_scraping_challenge/README.md

 ### Getting Started

-> - Using the terminal command line navigate into the respository folder
+> - Using the terminal command line navigate into the repository folder
 > - Run **python amazon.py [**keywords**]**